Israel-Chesa/Israel-Chesa/README.md

 - 👋 Hi, I’m @Israel-Chesa
-- 👀 I’m interested in United Kingdom
+- 👀 I’m interested in Data and anything ANALYTICS
 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on Data Analytics
 - 📫 You can reach me on chesaisrael@gmail.com